 National Biodiesel Foundation Receives DERA Grant

 Jefferson City, MO – This week, the National Biodiesel Foundation was awarded U.S. Environmental Protection Agency funding for its 2020 National Clean Diesel Project.
-In partnership with Iowa Department of Transportation (Iowa DOT), Optimus Technologies (Optimus), and Renewable Energy Group (REG), the project supports the purchase of three new replacement snowplows that will operate on B100 and retire older more polluting vehicles.
+In partnership with Iowa Department of Transportation (Iowa DOT), Optimus Technologies (Optimus), and Chevron Renewable Energy Group, the project supports the purchase of three new replacement snowplows that will operate on B100 and retire older more polluting vehicles.

 These new B100-optimized vehicles provide communities of Des Moines and Ames, Iowa. with lower NOx and PM transportation.
 “We at Foundation are excited to partner with Iowa DOT for the first successful DERA grant to utilize the Optimus B100 technology, said Tom Verry, Executive Director.
 “It is projects like this that will showcase the benefits of higher biodiesel blends as the future of clean and sustainable diesel.”

 “The Iowa Department of Transportation is pleased to receive this award to help our fleet improve air quality in Iowa and maintains our status as an early adopter of biofuels and related technologies,” said David May, Fleet Manager for Iowa DOT.

 These new vehicles will facilitate goods-movement seasonally by providing snow removal service and have access to rail yards, terminals, and key distribution centers.
 All replacement vehicles will use Optimus Technologies’ Vector technology, allowing the vehicles to operate exclusively on 100% biodiesel—other than startup and shutdown—to optimize fuel savings and emissions performance.